chemnet-io/nubbeKG/NubbeKGLinking/README.md

 # Python Linking Scripts
 All scripts need to be refactored as soon as possible.
 Some variable names have been copied so it might seem confusing, the extraction however works and creates json files that consist of the URI of Wikidata/DBPedia and the corresponding Nubbe URI.

+## State linking
+Currently, state linking with dbpedia works via the JSON file created by the wikidata python script.
+This is because DBPedia cannot be searched for the abbreviated symbols of state names.

 ## Workings
 It searches through all the necessary Nubbe data and just searches for exact matches of those found labels/inchikeys.
 This is so you don't have to search through all of wikidata or dbpedia which can be very big.